dougbutner/web-4/README.md

 **Geo-social systems** are starting to be built, but not used for "real applications" like voting because of lack of true provable individuality.

 **Phase 2 Action Points**:
-- Proposing the best uses for geo-social layers using time tokens
+- Proposing the best uses for geo-social systems using time tokens
 - Incorporating different provable identity methods